cal-itp/data-analyses/rt_delay/README.md

 These maps, tables, and charts provide an overview of typical weekday transit vehicle speeds in California.
 They are based on actual, archived positions data from each vehicle.
 They are generally accurate for their intended purpose of identifying slower parts of bus routes that would be candidates for projects to speed up buses, but some erroneous data may be present.
 Feel free to contact Cal-ITP with any data questions.

+Maps are organized by Caltrans district, with a seperate page for each transit operator within the district.

 ## Data Sources

 * General Transit Feed Specification (GTFS)